Reflecting Upon Irreducible Mind

 it doesn't follow that bodies "create consciousness" (they only "create"

-specific forms or manifestation of consciousness, not the consciousness in
+specific forms or manifestation of consciousness, not the consciousness

-the filter hypothesis and consider materialism falsified.
+support the filter hypothesis and consider materialism falsified.

 Siqueira's